Wednesday, 31 March 2010

 LINTON KWESI JOHNSON - Revaluueshanary Dub Poet.

 Kweisi Johnson's written work is only one small part of his artistic output, he has also over the years released some outstanding records mixing his voice with a heady dub style.
-Through this work he has reached outside to people who perhaps have not been drawn to poetry , known perhaps primarily as a performance poet, some people might just go and catch him to hear the music, but with Kweisi Johson you get no compromise , you just have to listen.
-Music, politics and poetry what more could you ask for.
+Through this work he has reached outside to people who perhaps have not been drawn to poetry , known perhaps primarily as a performance poet, who offers you no compromise , with his powerful words, Music, politics and poetry what more could you ask for?.

 In the dark days of Thatcher's Britain I remember his "messages from the frontline " his angry voice mirroring ours.
 Well he's still taking risks, passionate, and inspiring, not afraid to experiment and push boundaries.
-A mature poet mixing plain speaking and metaphor.
+A mature people's poet of much passion mixing plain speaking and metaphor. who is still thrillingly subversive.
+Always on the side of those resisting racism, harassment and oppression.

 " Inglan is a bitch " still but lucky for us their is a voice that refuses to go away .
 It demands justice and may his struggle become ours.
 Lets together say no to fascism and intolerance.